 Hairless cats are easy to recognize, have distinct personalities, and make excellent pets.
 This is if you are willing to commit to more care and grooming than is needed for many house cats.

-If you’re thinking about adopting a hairless cat or you’d just like to know more about these interesting animals, read on for more information.
+If you’re thinking about adopting a hairless cat or you’d just like to know more about these fascinating animals, read on for more information.

 All domestic (United States) Sphynx cats today are descended from one of two lineages, including:

-Several failed attempts were made in Toronto before Shirley Smith found three hairless kittens in her neighborhood and sent two of them to a doctor in the Netherlands to breed them with a white Devon Rex.
+Before Shirley Smith found three hairless kittens in her neighborhood, several failed attempts were made in Toronto and sent two of them to a doctor in the Netherlands to breed them with a white Devon Rex.
 The resulting litter produced five kittens.

-What is the grooming process for hairless cats?
-It depends on the breed and whether or not your cat has any hair at all.
+The grooming process depends on the breed and whether or not your cat has any hair at all.
 Some “hairless” cats have peach fuzz, while others are entirely bald.

 Owning a hairless cat offers many benefits, including:

-The most well-known breeds of hairless cats includes:
+The most well-known breeds of hairless cats include: